rmngp/apidocs/source/includes/_errors.md

 <aside class="notice">Update this part with the relevant error codes from our API.</aside>

-The Kittn API uses the following error codes:
+The RMN-GP API uses the following error codes:

 Error Code | Meaning